 Mild AMS Symptoms - NEVER GO HIGHER

-Any trekkers in the high valleys of the Himalaya get mild AMS, admit or acknowledge that you are having symptoms.
-You need have only one of the following symptoms to be getting altitude sickness.
+Any trekkers in the high valleys of the Himalayas get mild AMS and admit or acknowledge that they are having symptoms.
+You need to have only one of the following symptoms to be getting altitude sickness.

 - Mild headache.